National Conservation Area “Sophia of Kyiv”

 On the second tier of the bell tower has preserved the bell “Mazepa”, which was cast in 1705 by the known at those times Kiev master Athanasius Petrovich.
 Bell’s name comes from the name of a patron, who gave funds for its casting, as well as for the construction of the entire bell tower – Ivan Mazepa (a prominent Hetman of Ukraine).
 “Mazepa” – is the largest among all the bronze bells, which has preserved in Ukraine.
 It has got one of the richest ornamental decorations.
 The diameter of the bell is 1.55 m, height – 1.25 m.
 The weight is about 2 tons, but it’s not possible to accurately measure the weight because the bell firmly hung.

-In 2008, to the 1020th anniversary of the Baptism of Rus, 20 new bronze bells were installed in the bell tower – according to the conducted estimates, it is the exact number of the bells that in combination with the “Mazepa” should give a complete sound.
+In 2008, to the 1020th anniversary of the Christianization of Rus, 20 new bronze bells were installed in the bell tower, it is the exact number of the bells that in combination with the “Mazepa” should give a complete melody.
 The biggest of them weighs 300 kg, and the smallest – 4kg; the total weight of all the bells – 835 kg, which is much less than the weight of the majority of the old bells.

 Mosaics and frescoes of St.Sophia

 Mosaics and frescoes played an extremely important role: they were like a “Bible for the illiterate.”
-After all, Kievan Rus had just been baptized, and the Church paid great importance to the visual arts – as if paintings of the temple explained neophytes the essence of the Christian religion and morality, expounded the events of the Old and New Testament.
-This role of the church fine art again became important in our days.
+After all, Kievan Rus had just been christened and the Church paid great importance to the visual arts – as if paintings of the temple explained people the essence of the Christian religion and morality, expounded the events of the Old and New Testament.